 If we are unable to generate sufficient cash through our operations or obtain sources of supplemental liquidity as needed, we could face substantial liquidity problems, which could have a material adverse effect on our financial condition and on our ability to meet our obligations.

 Cash Requirements

 Working Capital Needs

-We utilize working capital to fund the operations of our business and have certain related contractual obligations, including commitments under site leases, other non-cancelable contracts and our restructuring plan.
+We utilize working capital to fund the operations of our business and have certain related contractual obligations, including commitments under site leases, other noncancelable contracts and restructuring plans.

 Site Lease Expense